gu-benites/studio/app_docs/flow-task.md

         - Component: `DemographicsStep.tsx` (as part of the `/create-recipe/demographics` route).
         - Elements:
             - Input for "Gender" (select dropdown: male, female).
-            - Input for "Age Category" (select dropdown: child, teen, adult, senior).
+            - Input for "Age Category" (select dropdown: baby, child, teen, adult, senior).
-            - Input for "Specific Age" (number input).
+            - Input for "Specific Age" (number input, conditional for months/years based on age category).
             - "Previous" and "Next" buttons (handled by `RecipeStepLayout`).
     - [x] Subtask 2.1.2: Implement form validation for demographic inputs.
         - Implemented using Zod in `DemographicsStep.tsx`.